4 FAM 230

 4 FAM 237 Reconcilation and reporting on Balances in Subsidiary Ledgers

 a.
-The system of general ledger and subsidiary accounts must be up-to-date and consistently maintained for assets, liabilities, investments of the U.S. Government, revenues, and costs.
-Accounts must be reconciled and differences investigated according to the following schedule:
+The system of general ledger and subsidiary accounts must be up to date and consistently maintained for assets, liabilities, investments of the U.S. Government, revenues, and costs.
+Accounts must be reconciled, and differences investigated according to the following schedule:

 (1) Produce general ledger trial balances at least at the end of each monthly accounting period.
 Both internal and external reports are based on the accounting period;